Discretized normal approximation by Stein's method: Applications

+We remark that the above argument also applies to $k$-runs for $k>2$ with straightforward modifications, for example, enlarging the neighborhoods $A_i$ and $B_i$, changing the definition of $\mathcal {F}_i$, etc.

 Total variation approximation for $2$-runs was studied by Barbour and Xia \cite{BaXi99} and R\"ollin \cite{Ro05} using the translated Poission approximation.
 Barbour and Xia \cite{BaXi99} assumed some extra conditions on $p$ to obtain a bound on the total variation distance between $\mathcal{L}(S)$ and a translated Poisson distribution.
-Although the result in \cite{Ro05} applies for all $p$, the approach used was different from ours.
+Although the result in \cite{Ro05} is of the same order as the bound in \eqref{2runs0} in terms of $n$ and applies for all $p$, the approach used was different from ours.